benblack769/benblack769.github.io/posts/blog/cas-offinder.md

 #### Complexity 3: Fuzziness

-Now, genetic systems are highly random, taking place in a complex environment afflicted by kinetic, electrical and even quantum forces by surrounding molecules.
+Genetic systems are highly random, taking place in a complex environment afflicted by kinetic, electrical and even quantum forces by surrounding molecules.

 To take into account this final bit of randomness, we should allow some number of mismatches, so that we don't miss any possible cut sites.